AlexeyBond/godot-constraint-solving/README.md

 Features:
 - **Backtracking** support.
   This addon implements backtracking, so it's possible to generate maps that are guaranteed to have no broken cells.
-  However, it may take a lot more time (and more memory) so it's possible to disable backtracking or limit the number of attemts.
+  However, it may take a lot more time (and more memory) so it's possible to disable backtracking or limit the number of attempts.
 - **Multithreading**.
   Generation of a 2d map using WFC algorithm can be split into few tasks.
   Some of the tasks can be executed concurrently.